codenamephp/chef.cookbook.dev/README.md

 }
 ```

-Note that the default recipe is a No-Op, so you need to add the tools you want
+Note that the default recipe is a No-Op, so you need to add the tools you want.
+This cookbook is moving to resources and most recipes are only
+shortcuts for those resources so the preferred way is to create a wrapper cookbook and just resources since it is more flexible and stable that way.

 ### Attributes